verdaux/BookNotes/Phrases/Cool words 2.md

 - [ ] Hard hitting
 - [ ] I don't want any part of that
 - [ ] Maximize my resources
+- [ ] A healthy injection of cynicism